OfficeDev/Office-Addin-Scripts/packages/office-addin-telemetry/README.md

 #

 ### Off
-Sets the telemetry level to Off(sending no telemetry data).
+Sets the usage-data level to Off(sending no usage-data data).

 Syntax: